 When solar developers follow the rules regarding truth-in-advertising, the system as a whole ends up developing more solar.
 When developers play loose with the rules, less solar is developed.
 If all of this were just about money, it would be a simple case of taking advantage of customers.
 But solar is about more than the money.
 It is also about the global warming crisis, about asthma and other respiratory diseases caused or exacerbated by energy pollution, about mercury poisoning in the fish we eat.
 When deceptive marketing slows down the development of desperately needed renewable energy projects, the harm goes far beyond shifting a few dollars from some consumers’ pockets to those of the developer.

 Solaflect Energy exists because its founder and employees are devoted to the benefits of solar energy.
 We are in the business of solar energy, not residual mix.
-Our Community Solar Parks retain all solar attributes for the benefit of the participants.
 Our customers honest and truly go solar—and they save money in the process.